nyvyn/autonomais/README.md

    Though typically the last node in your workflow, they can also be interspersed to handle various termination conditions or outcomes.

-### Node Characteristics
+### Node Attributes

 - **Instructions**: Directives given to agent nodes, outlining the task to be performed.
 For example, "Repeat back what the user said, or say Hello World if none."
 - **Tools**: An optional attribute for agent nodes, specifying any external tools or services employed to achieve the node's task.
-- **Chaining**: Successive nodes without intervening conditional or exit nodes are considered a chain, facilitating seamless task transitions within the workflow.
+- **Conditional**: Node is treated as conditional, instructions should guide LLM to choose next best node.
-- **Conditional Logic**: Employed within conditional nodes to determine the next steps based on specific criteria, ensuring the workflow adapts to varying conditions.
+- **Exit**: Node should exit the workflow after completion.
+In practice, this is an agent node that doesn't continue to the next in the chain.

 ### Constructing a Workflow

-Workflows are defined through a YAML or JSON configuration, which outlines the nodes and their relationships.
+Workflows are defined through a YAML or as an array of JS object with attributes that define their behavior and relationships.
-This structure allows for flexible and dynamic workflow designs to address complex agent coordination challenges.
+This structure allows for flexible and dynamic workflow designed to address complex agent coordination challenges.

 ## Understanding Nodes